-Based on a true story, Andrea Camilleri’s new novel tells the story of a turn-of-the-century Sicilian scandal that reveals a pandemic that is with us still: a contagious refusal to accept the truth.
+Based on a true story and told with the pacing, humor, and thrills of a Mediterranean mystery, Andrea Camilleri’s new novel tells of a turn-of-the-century Sicilian scandal that revealed a tendency that is with us still: the refusal to accept the truth.

 Andrea Camilleri is widely considered to be one of the greatest living Italian writers.
 His bestselling Montalbano crime series is published in the UK by Picador.
 Born in Sicily, Camilleri currently lives in Rome.